highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 #### MQTT client options

-The `MQTTConnector` uses the PAHO client library version 1.0 for access control and communication with the MQTT Broker.
+The `MQTTConnector` uses the [PAHO client library](https://eclipse.dev/paho/index.php?page=clients/js/index.php) (version 1.1.0) for access control and communication with the MQTT Broker.
+This library supports MQTT versions 3.1 and 3.1.1.

 The client options are the following:

 * host - the name of the MQTT broker (e.g. mqtt.mosquitto.com or mqtt.sognekraft.no)
 * port - 8083 for secure connections, otherwise 1083